Rosdayle/L.i.me-Slimes/README.md

 - Optional (Recommended) - Straps from hip strap to connect to thigh straps, to prevent sliding thigh trackers sliding down leg

 - The three point buckle (x2) should be on your hip strap, left and right.
 Loop a velcro strap through the bottom loop and through itself, then connect it to the upper leg strap.
 (This prevents the upper leg from sliding down)

+# FAQ

+- **Can I use this with other standard slime trackers?**

+Yes, yes you can

+- **This is my first time soldering or doing DIY with electronics, is this ok for me to build?**

+If you have confidence that you can or learn to splice cables cables together, then you should be good.
+Thats probably the hardest thing in a standard slime build as well, though you will be doing it more with L,i,me

+- **Can I convert my standard slimes into L,i,me's** Yes, in fact I converted my previous slimes into this.
+Though you may want to change the battery and switch

+- **I don't have enough IMU's can I add them later?**
+Yes you can in fact start off at minimum 6 IMU's and addon the other IMU's later.
+Please be sure to plan ahead

+- **When will the elbow and shoulder tracking addon be available?**

+When I finish testing and can confirm there are no issues

+**When will the Neck tracking addon be available?**

+When I get to it

+- **The IMU I want to use is not listed what do I do?**
+You can contact me on the slimevr discord and ask me to model the 3D files for you

+- **I have an issue**
+You can ask on the slimevr discord for help or from me if you like

+- **Where is the L,i,me software?**
+There is none, L,i,me is exclusively a hardware solution and will work seemlessly with slime

+- **What are the octoslime files?**
+WIP models to support octoslime.
+These are currently only for show